-These general terms and conditions ("the Terms") govern the use of Betalo's website, products and services.
+These general terms and conditions ("the Terms") govern the use of Betalo's app (the “App” or “Betalo”), and other products and services provided by PFC Technology AB, 556851-3112, (the "Company"), Box 55983, 102 16 Stockholm.
 Read these terms carefully and contact us if you have any questions.

-Betalo AB, 556851-3112, ("Betalo"), Box 55983, 102 16 Stockholm, provides a service that allows payments to Swedish Plusgiro and Bankgiro accounts, to Swedish bank accounts ("Domestic payments") and to foreign bank accounts "Foreign payments").
+Betalo provides a service that allows payments to Swedish Plusgiro and Bankgiro accounts, to Swedish bank accounts ("Domestic payments") and to foreign bank accounts "Foreign payments").
 Domestic payments and foreign payments are jointly referred to as "Payments".
 The description in this paragraph is hereinafter referred to as the "Service".

 The terms apply to users ("User") of the Service's payment service.
-By signing up for the Service and accepting the Terms, the User and Betalo conclude an agreement that entitles the User to use the Service in accordance with the Terms.
-General
+By signing up for the Service and accepting the Terms, the User and the Company conclude an agreement that entitles the User to use the Service in accordance with the Terms.

-1.1 Betalo has a licence from the Swedish Financial Supervisory Authority ("FI") to provide payment services as a payment institution.
-Betalo is supervised by the FI and is covered by, among other things, the regulatory framework laid down in the Payment Services Act (2010:751) and the Swedish Financial Supervisory Authority's regulations and general guidelines on payment institutions and registered payment service providers (FFFS 2010:3).
+1.1.
+The Company has a license from the Swedish Financial Supervisory Authority ("FI") to provide payment services as a payment institution.
+The Company is supervised by the FI and is covered by, among other things, the regulatory framework laid down in the Payment Services Act (2010:751) and the Swedish Financial Supervisory Authority's regulations and general guidelines on payment institutions and registered payment service providers (FFFS 2010:3).

-1.2 Users can access these terms and conditions and information regarding the Service via Betalo's website, or via its customer service department.
+1.2.
+Users can access these terms and conditions and information regarding the Service via the App, Betalo's website, or via its customer service department.

 2. Communications and language

-The Swedish language is used for the contractual relationship and for communication between the User and Betalo.
+2.1.
+The Swedish language is used for the contractual relationship and for communication between the User and the Company.

+2.2.
 Written communications from Betalo to the User are sent by e-mail to the e-mail address the user provided when registering and are deemed to have been received by the User on the following day at the latest.
-Alternatively, communications that are not considered urgent may appear in the User’s account after signing in on Betalo’s website.
+Alternatively, communications that are not considered urgent may appear in the User’s account after signing into the App.

 3. Prerequisites for the Service